AnnaS0272/Pewlett-Hackard-Analysis/README.md

 ```

 **NOTE: I was confused what the Challenge was asking for at the end, under submission remarks, when I read : "One showing number of [titles] retiring."
-From the above code I could clearly see there were just 7 titles, I wasn't sure why we needed a separate csv file for 1 row that says "7" but i still egnerated is as "count_emp_title_unique.
+From the above code I could clearly see there were just 7 titles, I wasn't sure why we needed a separate csv file for 1 row that states "7" but I still generated it as "count_emp_title_unique.csv".
 My other classmates found it confusing too."**

 I then determined employees who are eligible to participate in a mentorship program.
 To be eligible to participate in the mentorship program, employees will need to have a date of birth that falls between January 1, 1965 and December 31, 1965.